Playtech rises after lifts forecasts again

 The company's software was used in new sport betting products launched in Italy during the third quarter.
 European deals accounted for 56 percent of revenue and Asia accounting for 36 percent of sales, up from 25 percent this time last year.

-Shares in the company gained 8 percent to 759 pence, at 4:25 a.m.
-EDT on Wednesday, their highest level since February, on the positive outlook.
-The company, in which Israeli businessman Teddy Sagi is the largest shareholder, now has a market capitalization of more than 2 billion pounds ($3.2 billion).
+Shares in the company gained 8 percent to 759 pence, at 0825 GMT on Wednesday, their highest level since February, on the positive outlook.
+The company, in which Israeli businessman Teddy Sagi is the largest shareholder, now has a market capitalisation of more than 2 billion pounds ($3.2 billion).

 "Asia is once again a key driver but Europe also delivered double digit growth and all verticals saw positive progress.
 With 400 million euros of net cash the opportunities to increase shareholder value are significant," said Peel Hunt analyst Nick Batram, who rates the company a "buy".